 - These WV birds are the most widespread of all the existing bluebird species.
 A rather interesting fact about the eastern bluebirds is that they stay close to their family members.

-- A more significant portion of their diet is composed of insects and other invertebrates.
+- A more significant portion of their diet comprises insects and other invertebrates.
 The other portion is supplemented by wild fruits.

 - Eastern bluebird eggs tend to be pale blue most time.
 In fewer scenarios, the eggs tend to be white.
 The oldest eastern bluebird documented was 10.5 years old; it was born in 1989 and was found dead in 1999.

-- Eastern bluebirds have about two to three successful broods each year.
+- Eastern bluebirds have about two to three successful broods yearly.

 - Interestingly Eastern bluebird is the state bird of Missouri.